 Before, the EPO sends a simple notification that payment can still be made 6 months.

-Section 1.8.
-End of the payment of the annual fees with the EPO and the EPO
+End of payment of annual fees to the EPO

 National Offices are competent from the mention of the grant of the patent (A141 (1) EPC).

 If annual fees are due in 2 months from the date on which the mention of the grant of the patent has been published in the European Patent Bulletin, such renewal fees shall be deemed to have been validly paid if they have been valid within that period.
 2 months (A141 (2) EPC).